-- 7 Replace the memory slot cover over the memory slot, aligning the back side of the cover first; then tighten the screw. - 8 Replace the battery pack. (→ page 36.) - 9 Turn the computer over again and power it on. - 10 Confirm that the new memory size appears at the upper left corner of the screen.
+- 8 Replace the memory slot cover over the memory slot, aligning the back side of the cover first as shown; then tighten the screw. - 9 Turn the computer over again. - 10 Replace the battery pack and power on the computer. - 11 Confirm that the new memory size appears at the upper left corner of the screen.

-For example, if you install a 32-MB DIMM into your computer with 64-MB base memory, you should see the following.
+For example, if you install a 32-MB DIMM to 64-MB base memory model into your computer, you should see the following.
 (See the next page for how to calculate the total memory size.)